Ale-JRD/Trads/content/post/index-T1.md

 Glaring at the enemy, Gio spoke.

-「He can control even the severed parts of your body huh.」
+“He can control even the severed parts of your body huh.”

 (As expected, unless the “core” part is destroyed, it will continue to regenerate…?)